-The stock market is falling hard, the bond market is rising fast, and volatility is back in a big way.
+The month of August started with the stock market falling hard, the bond market rising fast, and increased volatility everywhere.
 These three things have a history of happening at the same time, so it’s not unusual.
 Volatility typically increases when stocks fall, and the money that leaves stocks usually moves into safer assets like bonds.
-Here is a quick brief on current market events that help explain some of the recent moves:
+Here is a quick brief on recent market events that help explain some of the volatility:

 - On August 1st, President Trump escalated trade tensions with China by increasing tariffs on Chinese imports.

 - On August 4th, China retaliated by devaluing its currency, a fundamental maneuver that aims to benefit China and hurt the US.

 - On August 14th, a widely followed bond yield curve inverted, a phenomenon that has been a historically accurate forecaster of slower economic growth ahead.

 The trade war is nothing new, the yield curve is

 The first two points are policy-related, meaning each government is in direct control of the actions.
 Neither policy is market-friendly and they are a continuation of the Trade War between the US and China.
 The third point is a market force, meaning it occurred naturally in the capital markets.
 While one can argue why the bond yield curve inverted, there’s really no way to know the exact reason.
 The bottom line is that the Trade War and the yield curve inversion in the bond market are the main factors driving market volatility right now.